RyanLeeMvla/project-GPT/README.md

 ### API Integration

-JARVIS uses the OpenAI GPT-4 API for natural language processing.
+GPT uses the OpenAI GPT-4 API for natural language processing.
 The system is designed to:
 - Understand context and intent
 - Ask clarifying questions when needed
 - Provide detailed responses with actionable suggestions